-If the camera on your iPhone 3G or iPhone 3GS has stopped functioning you can DIY repair it in about 20 minutes and it'll cost you far less than getting an out-of-warranty repair from Apple, or giving up and buying a new iPhone.
+A DIY repair will cost you far less than getting an out-of-warranty repair from Apple, or giving up and buying a new iPhone.
 All you need are the right tools, the right parts, and the right guide.
-Just like taking care of your old car can keep it on the road for years to come, taking care of your older iPhones can keep them in service for you, or the family and friends you hand them down to, or keep their value higher for resale.
+Just like taking care of your old car can keep it on the road for years to come, taking care of your older iPhones can keep their value higher for resale.

 Disclaimer: As with any repair, iMore can not be held responsible for any damage you may do to your device.
 It's also worth considering that opening up your device to perform any repair or modification can and will void your Apple warranty.
 If you don't feel comfortable opening your device, don't.
 Use extreme care and caution when performing a repair on any device.